INTJ-boy/Bioscopedz/README.md

 ## License / Contact

 Free to browse and use as a reference.
 Questions or feedback: use the in-app contact form, or reach out on [LinkedIn](https://www.linkedin.com/in/zekraouirabahallaaeddine).

+© 2026 Zekraoui Rabah Allaa Eddine 🦑.
+ All Rights Reserved.
+Unauthorized copying, reproduction, modification, redistribution, or commercial use of this project or its source code is prohibited.
+For permission, licensing, or other inquiries, contact the copyright holder.